YvosOnTheHub/LabNetApp/Kubernetes_v6/Addendum/Addenda08/2_Lazy_Images/README.md

 - log into Docker Hub with the command _podman login_
 - pull all the images you need for your demos or tests with the command _podman image pull_

-Here is list of Docker Hub images used in this lab with Trident 25.10.0:
+Here is a list of some images used in this lab with Trident 25.10.0:
 - netapp/trident:25.10.0
 - netapp/trident-operator:25.10.0
 - netapp/trident-autosupport:25.10.0